Cloud-Native Security: A Comprehensive Guide to Securing Your Technology Stack

 Cloud-native applications may work on a serverless model by leaving the provisioning and maintaining tasks to the cloud provider.
 This model simplifies the deployment steps and eases the developer's work, increasing productivity.

-Moreover, using this model, cloud-native applications can be launched only when needed, the code responding to triggers and consuming resources when necessary.
+Moreover, using this model, cloud-native applications can be launched only when needed, the code in serverless functions responding to triggers and consuming resources when necessary.
 An advantage is that costs are reduced for applications.

 How to secure your cloud-native application